 An additional aspect to note is that as each of the highly trained nurses retires, it will represent a loss of leadership in the industry.
-There will be a need for a new round of experts to step into these leading roles even as healthcare organizations deal with increasing challenges in the industry.
+There will be a need for a new round of experts to step into these leading roles even as healthcare organisations deal with increasing challenges in the industry.

 Burnout due to the pandemic and other factors

 The pandemic undoubtedly exacerbated stress and burnout among nurses.
 However, it is important to remember that burnout was already prevalent before the onset of the pandemic.
-In 2020, before COVID-19 had been recognized in the US, studies found burnout affecting more than 60% of nurses.
+In 2020, before COVID-19 had been recognised in the US, studies found burnout affecting more than 60% of nurses.

 Burnout among nurses has been a widespread problem for many years, resulting in immeasurable costs.
 As for costs that can be measured, burnout was estimated to cost the U.S. healthcare system $4.6 billion per year prior to the pandemic.

 Burnout is a complex idea and one not easily measured.
-Organizations have begun to look deeper into their employee experience data to better understand the drivers of burnout and learn what they can do to improve their nurses’ experiences.
+Organisations have begun to look deeper into their employee experience data to better understand the drivers of burnout and learn what they can do to improve their nurses’ experiences.